Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Methodology

-This framework is not necessarily optimized to discerning specific features of interest in the FFP mass function, and more flexible frameworks \citep[e.g.][]{flexknots} and more advanced machine learning techniques will be explored in future work.
-However, we find that this simple framework is already sufficient to reconstruct broad features in the mass function, providing a critical tool for discriminating between different hypotheses on the abundance and origins of free-floating worlds.
+This framework is not necessarily optimized to discerning specific features of interest in the FFP mass function, and more flexible frameworks will be explored in future work.
+However, for certain models, such as the \citet{Sumi2023} power law, we find that this simple framework is already sufficient to reconstruct broad features in the mass function, providing a critical tool for discriminating between different hypotheses on the abundance and origins of free-floating worlds.